 The most common time comparison metrics in business include the acronyms YTD, MTD, YoY, and MoM.
 Let’s go into detail about what each one means, how they are used in business, as well as examples of these reporting acronyms in action.

-When analyzing business trends, year to date (YTD) refers to the period from the first day of the current fiscal or calendar year to the current date.
+When analyzing business trends, year-to-date (YTD) refers to the period from the first day of the current fiscal or calendar year to the current date.
 In most cases, the referenced year in YTD is the calendar year, which means the period begins from January 1 till now.

 Most companies’ fiscal years (FY) also begin in January.
 If your organization uses a non-standard fiscal year, YTD might also reference the period between the beginning of the current fiscal year and the current date.

-You do not actually include the current date in YTD reports as business might not have closed at the time of preparation.
+You do not actually include the current date in YTD reports as the business might not have closed at the time of preparation.
 YTD reports always end on the previous day.